-The Employment Development Department (EDD) offers employment services to individuals and employers for the State of California.
-Employment services are an integral part of the Career Center Ssystem.
-The One-Stop Career Centers provide universal access to an integrated array of labor exchange and Workforce Investment Act (WIA) services so that workers, job seekers, and businesses can find the services they need at any of the One-Stop Career Centers.
-Tthe One-Stop Career Centers serve the State’s 900,000 employers and the more than a million job seekers who use these services each year.
+The AJCC offers a variety of services that bring employers with job openings and qualified job seekers together.
+Customers may access services through self-service or with the assistance of staff.
+The AJCC provides universal access to an integrated array of labor exchange and WIOA services so that workers, job seekers, and businesses can find the services they need at any of the job centers.
+The AJCC serves the State’s 900,000 employers and more than a million job seekers each year.

-- Re-employment services for dislocated workers;
+- Re-employment services for dislocated workers

-- Labor market information for planning business expansion, relocation, and future hiring;
+- Labor market information for planning business expansion, relocation, and future hiring

-- Focused recruitment for new business ventures or facilities needing a large number of specialized workers in a hurry;
+- Focused recruitment for new business ventures or facilities needing a large number of specialized workers in a hurry

 - Locally coordinated workforce preparation services.

-The One-Stop Career Centers also provide job seekers with:
+The AJCC also provides job seekers with:

-- Job search training workshops to acquire the skills needed to find and keep a job;
+- Job search training workshops to acquire the skills needed to find and keep a job

 - Referral to partner agencies that provide other employment-related services including training.